FGA-DIKU/EHR/corebehrt/configs/README.md

-# CoreBEHRT Configuration Files
+# CoreBEHRT Configuration Files Overview
 This repository contains configuration files for processing **Electronic Health Record (EHR) data** using CoreBEHRT.

+This document provides an overview of multiple configuration files used in different stages of data processing and modeling.
+Each configuration file serves a specific purpose, such as data creation, pretraining, finetuning, evaluation, and cohort selection.
+Below is a summary of each configuration file.

 ## Pipeline Overview
-The CoreBEHRT pipeline follows these key steps:
+The configuration files define different stages of data processing and modeling in the CoreBEHRT pipeline.
+These stages include:

-### 1- Create Data
+### Create Data (`create_data`)
-Processes raw **EHR data**, extracts relevant clinical concepts (**diagnoses, medications, lab tests**), tokenizes records, and generates structured features.
+- Extracts **EHR data** (diagnoses, medications, lab tests).
+- Tokenizes records and generates structured features.

-### 2️- Pretrain
+### Pretrain (`pretrain`)
-Trains a transformer-based model on EHR sequences using **masked language modeling (MLM)** to learn patient data representations.
+- Trains a transformer-based model on **EHR sequences** using **masked language modeling (MLM)**.

-### 3️- Create Outcome
+- Learns patient data representations for downstream tasks.

+### Define Outcomes (`outcome`)
-Defines and extracts **clinical outcome labels** from EHR records, specifying **inclusion/exclusion criteria** for patient events.
+- Specifies **clinical outcome labels** from EHR records.
+- Defines **inclusion/exclusion criteria** for patient events.

-### 4️- Select Cohort
+###  Select Cohort (`select_cohort`)
-Filters patients based on **age, gender, prior diagnoses, exposure, and other clinical criteria** to create a study group.
+- Filters patients based on **age, gender, diagnoses, and exposures**.
+- Creates a study group for further analysis.

-### 5️- Fine-Tune & Evaluate
+###  Fine-Tune & Evaluate (`fine_tune` & `finetune_evaluate`)
-Fine-tunes the pretrained model for **predicting clinical outcomes** and evaluates performance using metrics like **accuracy, precision, recall, and AUC scores**.
+- Fine-tunes the pretrained model for **predicting clinical outcomes**.
+- Evaluates performance using **accuracy, precision, recall, and AUC scores**.

+Each section below summarizes the key components of these configurations.

 ## Notes
 - Modify **hyperparameters, dataset paths, and selection criteria** based on your needs.